FOR IMMEDIATE RELEASE

 Innovative New Executive Coaching Tools Help Build High Performing Teams Effective in

 Complex and Changing Business Environments

 Los Angeles, CA (Oct.
-25, 2019) – National executive coaching and consulting firm Black Diamond Leadership announced today the company’s founder and chief executive officer Robert Grossman has joined the first cohort of US graduates to earn the Fearless Organization’s Certification in Psychological Safety Coach, which includes access to a brilliant assesment tool created by, Novartis Professor of Leadership and Management, Harvard Business School.
+25, 2019) – National executive coaching and consulting firm Black Diamond Leadership announced today that the company’s founder and chief executive officer, Robert Grossman, has joined the first cohort of US graduates to earn the Fearless Organization’s Certification in Psychological Safety Coach, which includes access to a brilliant assessment tool created by, Novartis Professor of Leadership and Management, Harvard Business School.

 Black Diamond Leadership’s executive coaches help organizations and teams achieve peak performance through growth in key areas, from communication to teamwork; increased employee engagement; and by strengthening processes and organizational structure through high-performance leadership.
 Robert S. Grossman is now one of eighteen consultants in North America certified by the Fearless Organization to implement the program’s team assessment tools, provide interventions, and build psychologically safe teams.

 “Psychological safety must be a critical component of a company’s culture to achieve high-performance,” said Robert Grossman.
 “Based on 20 years of research and experience, Black Diamond Leadership’s coaching programs and leadership academy help strengthen management skills in four critical areas: self-management and personal effectiveness; interpersonal relationships, communication, and trust; teamwork and collaboration; and leadership.
 We look forward to adding psychological safety as a component to our high-performing teams and skilled leaders.”